fwilleke80/com_audioarchive/README.md

 - Manual waveform and spectral-analysis generation or regeneration from the clip editor
 - Database-backed analysis queues with missing, pending, failed, stale, available, and queued status counts
 - Incremental FFmpeg waveform and spectrum processing with visible progress and retry handling
-- One-click regeneration of every eligible spectral analysis after generation settings change
+- Queue-based full regeneration of every eligible waveform or spectral analysis after generation settings change
+- Deletion of all generated waveform or spectral-analysis data while retaining processing-job history
+- Separate recorded disk-usage totals for waveform and spectral-analysis data
 - Generic derived-analysis storage and job infrastructure shared by waveform and spectral analyses
 - Batch category assignment
 - Batch tag addition, replacement, and clearing
 - Searchable tag selection in batch operations
-- Integrity report with repair and verification actions
+- On-demand integrity, codec-inventory, and stale-file checks so the maintenance page opens without scanning the archive
 - Original-file codec, container, extension, clip-count, and storage-size inventory
 - Filtering of maintenance results by audio codec
 - Review and removal of stale derivatives, abandoned temporary files, and unreferenced managed files